hashicorp/terraform-provider-azurerm/website/docs/r/mssql_database_extended_auditing_policy.html.markdown

 layout: "azurerm"
 page_title: "Azure Resource Manager: azurerm_mssql_database_extended_auditing_policy"
 description: |-
-  Manages a Ms Sql Database Extended Auditing Policy.
+  Manages a MS SQL Database Extended Auditing Policy.
 ---

 # azurerm_mssql_database_extended_auditing_policy

-Manages a Ms Sql Database Extended Auditing Policy.
+Manages a MS SQL Database Extended Auditing Policy.

 ~> **NOTE:** The Database Extended Auditing Policy can also be set in the `extended_auditing_policy` block in the [azurerm_mssql_database](mssql_database.html) resource.
 You can only use one or the other and using both will cause a conflict.